PURIFIED & UPCYCLED QUEBEC BLACK BEAR OIL

 Is the black bear an endangered species in Canada?

-The black bear has been designated as "not at risk" by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+The black bear has been designated in the "not at risk" category by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).